TIBCOSoftware/fabrician-hadoop-enabler/README.md

 All Hadoop Daemons include a Web UI and the Enablers that support these daemons use Silver Fabric's HTTP Support.
 HTTP Support allows users to associate well-known URL with HTTP enabled UIs within a cloud of transient hosts.
-Note: If you Master Nodes (Namenode, Secondary Namenode and Jobtracker)are all configured to run on specific nodes and engine instances (see section 3.1.1 Host) this feature may not be necessary.
+Note: If you Master Nodes (Namenode, Secondary Namenode, and Jobtracker) are all configured to run on specific nodes and engine instances (see the Host section) this feature may not be necessary.

 To enable this feature, the user must enable the "HTTP Support" feature on their Component definition.